 The Avery Biomedical Diaphragm Pacing System is a helpful option for patients with Central Sleep Apnea.
 The diaphragm pacing system is implanted surgically and stimulates the phrenic nerve which signals the diaphragm to contract at a normal rate.
 Because patients with Central Sleep Apnea never know when the apneas will occur, the pacemaker is consistently helpful, removing the risk of a lack of oxygen.

-For more information about how the pacemaker can help you breathe normally and to find surgeons near you, call us at 631-864-1600 or fill out our online request form.
-Click on the button below.
+For more information about how the pacemaker can help you breathe normally and to find surgeons near you, call us at 631-864-1600 or fill out our online request form by clicking on the button below.

 The Avery Diaphragm Pacing System System is the only diaphragm-pacing device with full pre-market approval from the USFDA and CE marking privileges under the European Active Implantable Medical Device Directive for adult and pediatric use.
 In addition, its system of using small implanted radiofrequency receivers rather than electrode wires that pass directly through the skin may decrease a patient’s risk of infection and ongoing wound care management issues.